ICT and Computing

-The ICT and Computing department is situated in the refurbished building, with 6 specialist ICT suites.
-All of these feature interactive smart boards and pupils have access to the use of both laptops and desktops.
-All machines in the department have a range of software installed including Scratch, Game maker, App Inventor, Python, Adobe Design Premium CS5 suite, Microsoft Office and the Serif suite of programs.
+The ICT and Computer Science department is situated in the refurbished building, with 6 specialist ICT suites.
+All of these feature either an Interactive smart board or a 4k screen display, pupils have access to the use of both laptops and desktops.
+All machines in the department have a range of software installed including Scratch, Game maker, App Inventor, Python, Adobe Design Creative Cloud, Microsoft Office and the Serif suite of programs.
 All classrooms feature a colour laser printer and teachers have the use of classroom management software to aid learning.
 Pupils have access to scanners and digital video cameras as well as the schools Virtual Learning Environment (VLE) both in school and at home.
 In addition there is a dedicated ICT suite in the sixth form area for year 12 and 13 lessons to take place.

 Key Stage 3

-Using computers safely effectively and responsibly – files and folders, using email, internet searching and security Unit 1 Under the hood of a computer – computer parts, binary, file sizes and Bletchley Park
+Using computers safely effectively and responsibly An introduction to the school networking including files and folder and using email.
+Carrying out internet searching and discussing security issues including cyberbullying.
+Unit 1 Under the hood of a computer

 |